CenturyLinkCloud/PublicKB/Managed Services/managed-operating-system-frequently-asked-questions.md

 **How can I tell my *managed* VMs from my <em>unmanaged</em> VMs in the CenturyLink Cloud Control portal?**

-Managed VMs will be noted with an asterisk (&#42;) in front of the server name.
-For example, &#42;ILMHPELCTA04.
+Managed VMs will be noted with a green CenturyLink logo in front of the server name.
 This notation is intended to make it easier to locate managed VMs from within a list of all Cloud VMs you have created.

 **My VM shows under construction in Control, but shows that the build has completed successfully?**